tshepang/blog/content/arts/top music videos.rst

 Excellence in the track concerned contributes to the magnificence of its video.
-All videos listed below are videos of favourite songs of mine:
+I'm a fan of nearly all the following tracks:

 #. **Next Movement** (The Roots)
    The odd positions that our stars take and the overall beauty of it